joaquinrojkind/homevision-challenge/README.md

 ## Photo downloads

-After the request has been processed successfully you can find all the downloaded photo files in the following directory within the project
+After the request has been processed successfully you can find all the downloaded photo files in the following directory within the project.
+Remove the ```photos``` directory before calling the API again.

 ```src/main/resources/photos```